Blake Gailen: Lancaster Barnstormers (second stint)

 In 2014, playing again for the Lancaster Barnstormers, Gailen was named to the Atlantic League's All-Star team, and for the season batted .350/.460/.646 with 18 homers, 52 RBIs, and a 1.107 OPS.
 Manager Butch Hobson said: "This guy is one of the best, if not the best, players in the league."
 He also played 51 games for Toros de Tijuana of the Mexican League, batting .271/.385/.537 with 11 home runs.
 He then played 22 games for Leones del Caracas of the Venezuelan Winter League, and 19 games for the Venados de Mazatlan in the Mexican Pacific Winter League.

 Los Angeles Angels (second stint)

 In 2015, he started the season again playing for the Lancaster Barnstormers, and in June after 44 games was again signed to a minor league contract by the Los Angeles Angels.
-The Angels assigned him to the AA Arkansas Travelers, and that month he was Player of the Month for the Travelers, for whom he played in 76 games during the season.
+The Angels assigned him to the Double–A Arkansas Travelers, and that month he was Player of the Month for the Travelers, for whom he played in 76 games during the season.